jmdobry/angular-cache/README.md

         maxAge: 90000, // Items added to this cache expire after 15 minutes.
         cacheFlushInterval: 600000, // This cache will clear itself every hour.
         aggressiveDelete: true, // Items will be deleted from this cache right when they expire.
-        storageMode: 'localStorage' // This cache will sync itself with `localStorage`.
+        storageMode: 'localStorage', // This cache will sync itself with `localStorage`.
+        localStorageImpl: myAwesomeLSImple // This cache will use a custom implementation of localStorage.
     });
 });
 ```